Open House Festival

 History

-In its early days, the Canal Club was a fully functioning community centre.
-From 1981-1995 the Wellington Tenants' and Residents Association' (initially with GLC support) established a nursery, youth centre and laundrette (later in 1986 and now closed) on the site.
-It was a model of the Greater London Council’s funded community spaces of the 1970/80s.
+In its early days, The Canal Club was a fully functioning community hub.
+Between 1981 and 1995, supported initially by the GLC, the Wellington Tenants' and Residents Association established a nursery, youth centre, and laundrette (the latter closed in 1986).
+It stood as a model of GLC-funded community space.

 Drop in - Open Day

 The building will be open for viewing and a tour will cover the social history of the building and the resident campaign to save it.
-There is a display of local artists' work.
 The Canal Club Community Garden will be open and hosting children's art activities and a pizza making club where you can make a pizza (bring along your favourite toppings - we will supply the dough).

 Nearby